kaotisk-hund/ipbc/README.md

 You can find `bash` on any Linux distribution.
 Head over to dist.ipfs.io to download and setup ipfs.

-Lastly, IPFS daemon should be running on background.
+IPFS daemon should be running on background.

+Lastly, I pipe some contents to `json_pp`.
+It's a perl package, you can probably find it in your Linux distribution.

 ## Usage